Dr. Na Zhai Clinic Acupuncture & Chinese Medicine

 48 hours after MCAo

 The results were clear: Yes, rescue blood entered the ischemic area.
-It arrived in reverse, flowing from the interconnected endings of other major cerebral arteries—a network concentrated near the sagittal suture.
+It arrived through a reverse flow, originating from the interconnected terminal branches of other major cerebral arteries—a network concentrated near the sagittal suture.

-In a healthy brain, the Middle Cerebral Artery (MCA) typically receives blood directly from the Circle of Willis.
-However, when the MCA was completely severed, our study revealed that an auxiliary network could be immediately activated.
+In a healthy brain, the middle cerebral artery (MCA) typically receives blood directly from the Circle of Willis.
+However, when the MCA was completely severed, our study revealed that an auxiliary network was immediately activated.
 This network provided a collateral pathway, supplying rescue blood to the compromised region.

 This pivotal finding led to the next critical question: did this restored blood flow actually preserve the neurons?

-To answer this, we pursued histochemistry research.
-The goal was to determine whether the neurons within the ischemic area were still alive.
+To answer this, we pursued histochemical research to determine whether the neurons within the ischemic area were still alive.

 The histochemistry results provided a definitive answer.
 Areas stained blue indicated live, functioning neurons.
 In stark contrast, the white areas represented zones of neuronal death caused by the complete occlusion of the middle cerebral artery (MCAo).